 Capitol Theatre, Clearwater Florida

 This historic theater reopened in 2014 following an $11 million restoration project sponsored by the city of Clearwater.
 Restoration efforts were given a surprise boost when Geri Trautlein donated $1 million to support the project in honor of her late husband Ray, whom she met for the first time at this theater at the age of fourteen.
-The building dates back to 1921, when it was known as the Royalty Theatre and offered movies and live vaudeville performances.
+The building was erected in 1921 and offered movie showings and live vaudeville performances.
+It is one of the city's oldest operating theaters.

 A view of the theater in mid-century